 Shopping for a new mirror or looking for a unique gift?
-Black History Month is always a good reminder to support Black creatives with small businesses.
+That's always a good chance to support Black creatives with small businesses.
 And there's one place we often go to in search of unique finds: Etsy, the online marketplace where you can find goods that make friends go "wait, where did you get that?"

 If you don't quite know where to start, Dayna Isom Johnson, Etsy Trend Expert, tells Hunker that you can "keep an eye on Etsy's Black-owned shops Editors' Picks page to discover more one-of-a-kind finds created by Black sellers in our community."